 If you’re looking for a structured way to lay out your thoughts and ideas, and to share those ideas with people who can have a big impact on your success, a business plan is an excellent starting point.

-Business plan formats
+Business plan types

 Business plan types can span from one page to multiple pages with detailed graphs and reports.
 There’s no one way to create a business plan.
 The goal is to convey the most important information about your company for readers.